eufrizz/robotic_manipulation/README.md

 clang++ -o load_mujoco ../src/load_mujoco_model.cpp -L/usr/local/lib -I/usr/local/include/mujoco -lmujoco.3.1.5
 ```
 May make more sense to just reference the headers and lib in in /Applications/Mujoco/Contents... but I installed them anyway

+## Training on Orin
+There's a big data loading bottleneck, where it takes 1-3s to load a batch, even with 4 workers.
+I tried moving the dataset to GPU, with dataset.format(device="cuda"), but it doesn't seem to actually load it to there.
+Even so, I thought that the preprocessing would go much faster with parallelisation, and I made all the preprocessing vectorized, but it simply shot the GPU usage to 100% and it stayed there for a minute, not even being able to load the first batch.
+Not sure what's going on.

+There is a warning about the preprocess function not being hashable, thus the caching would not work.
+ - Seems this was due to accessing object from the mujoco environment (e.g. env.unwrapped.normalize_qpos)
+ - Even with this fixed, still getting sawtooth slow loading, no increase

+Passing keep_in_memory=True to .map() seems to successfully load it into memory, but in the training loop, the memory shoots through the roof and crashes the kernel.
+It shouldn't need any more memory??

+Running the preprocessing is quick - each batch of 1000 takes 0.07s, but loading each batch takes around 7.3s
+According to getsizeof, each batch is 232 bytes, but the image data alone is definitely way more than this (3x224x224=150kB, still small tho)

+Managed to load dataset into ram with keep_in_memory=True, but still took about the same amount of time and exhibited the saw pattern
+Next guess: the data is saved as numpy, and it has to convert it to pytorch on the fly?